G. Love

-Biography
+Early life, family and education

-Dutton, the son of a banking lawyer, was born in the Society Hill neighborhood of Philadelphia, and began playing guitar at age eight.
+Dutton was born in the Society Hill neighborhood of Philadelphia.
+He is the son of a banking lawyer.
+He began playing guitar at age eight.
 He wrote his first song by the time he was in the ninth grade and began playing harmonica in a wire rack.
 Dutton credits Bob Dylan and John Hammond Jr., as well as the then-contemporary "old school" hip-hop sounds of Run-DMC, the Beastie Boys, and Philadelphia's own Schoolly D, as influences.

-Dutton, who attended high school at the private Germantown Friends School, began playing solo on the streets of Philadelphia.
-After one year at Skidmore College, Dutton dropped out and relocated to Boston, working as a fundraiser for Peace Action and playing wherever and whenever he could.
+Dutton attended high school at the private Germantown Friends School.
+He began playing solo on the streets of Philadelphia.
+After one year at Skidmore College, Dutton dropped out and relocated to Boston.

+Career

-Shortly after moving to Boston, Dutton met Tom DeMille, a local producer Dutton later nicknamed T-Time, a reference to DeMille’s appreciation for both music and golf).
+In Boston, Dutton worked as a fundraiser for Peace Action and playing wherever and whenever he could.
+Shortly after he moved to Boston, Dutton met Tom DeMille, a local producer Dutton later nicknamed T-Time, a reference to DeMille’s appreciation for both music and golf).
 DeMille had hung a flyer at local music store 'Daddy's Junky Music,’ describing his desire to combine blues influences (like Muddy Waters, Howling Wolf, Little Walter, etc.) with modern music to create a new sound.
 This appealed to Dutton, whose approach to music was similar to what DeMille described.
 Initially, Dutton had focused on recording songs including “Yeah, It's That Easy” and “This Ain't Living,” that combined street influences with classic blues instrumentation.
 Early renditions were typically Dobro guitar over an early-1990s hip-hop beat, backed by synth bass and keys played by T-Time.
 In 1992, Dutton and DeMille realized that neither of them was particularly good at programming drum tracks, and Dutton began looking for help in that area.

 One of his few indoor gigs at this time was a Boston bar called The Tam O'Shanter (a Boston institution which was in business until 2018), where he met drummer Jeffrey "The Houseman" Clemens in January 1993.
 Dutton and Clemens began working as a duo, and were joined a few months later by bassist Jim "Jimi Jazz" Prescott.
 This trio became the house band on Mondays at The Plough and Stars in Cambridge, Massachusetts.